yowainwright/yowainwright/README.md

 Hello!

-I write software and love making things.<br>
+I love making things.<br>
-Here are some of my code community contributions.
+Here are some things I contributed to the community.

 | name | description | downloads | website |
 | :---: | --- | --- | :---: |